Patch collecting: Law enforcement patch collecting

 Another patch collecting specialty is police agencies such as sheriff, police, highway patrol, marshal, constable, park rangers, law enforcement explorer scouts, or other law enforcement related personnel.
 Emblems worn on uniforms have been exchanged between officials as a sign of cooperation for decades, and displays of patches are found in police stations.
-The publishing of reference books on law enforcement insignia over the past decade has made law enforcement patch collecting a popular way to preserve law enforcement history.

 Fire department patch collecting

 Similar to police patches, fire department patches are also traded amongst fire agencies and some are sold to the general public.
 Station patches are available amongst large fire departments in North America.
 Some station patches are worn by firefighters, but mostly not on official uniforms.
 The patch design is sometimes found on fire vehicles.